Decentralisation in Thailand

-Decentralisation in Thailand is a political decentralisation in Thailand since 1990s, caused by the democratic movement.
-The Thai Constitution of 1997 and decentralisation law of 1999 started an official reform process, but from 2001 to 2010, both the Thaksin governments and the military junta tried to recentralise the bureaucratic system under the CEO-style management and military sanction.
+Decentralisation in Thailand is a political decentralisation in Thailand since the 1990s, caused by the democratic movement.
+The Thai Constitution of 1997 and the Decentralisation Law of 1999 started an official reform process, but from 2001 to 2010, both the Thaksin governments and the military junta tried to re-centralization the bureaucratic system under the CEO-style management and military sanctions.
 In the 2014 coup, a reform process had been frozen from the military-dominated politics.

 History

-Around the 5th to 15th century, before the centralization period, Thailand was the state of Mandala, a model for describing the patterns of diffuse political power distributed among Mueang or Kedatuan (principalities) in early Southeast Asian history.
-One important factor is the tributary state system, a protection from invasion by other powers.
+Around the 5th to 15th century before the centralization period, Siam was the state of Mandala, a model for describing the patterns of diffuse political power distributed among Mueang or Kedatuan (principalities) in the early Southeast Asian history.
+One factor was the tributary state system, a protection from invasion by other powers.

 Centralization

-In the 1880s, freed of the Front Palace and Chinese rebellions, King Rama V initiated modernization and centralization reforms.
+In the 1880s, freed from the Front Palace and Chinese rebellions, King Rama V initiated modernization and centralization reforms.
 He established the Royal Military Academy in 1887 to train officers in Western fashion.
 His upgraded forces provided the king much more power to centralize the country.
 Other reason is to survive the European colonisation of Southeast Asia since the 16th century, by boosting the power to govern the territory and population.

 From 1893 to 1915, King Rama V created the Monthon Thesapiban system, second-level administrative units called monthons, to centralize the core inner areas first.
 It took five years to centralize inner provinces that stay close to Bangkok.

 It also took nineteen years to centralize outer provinces, and twenty-one years for the tributary states.
 The Thesapiban system propagated central policies from Bangkok and to develop a bureaucratic system in the region.
 Investments substantially distributed to inner monthons first, causing uneven long-run development across provinces.
 That created uneven development between Bangkok and other provinces of Siam, even the Thesapiban system was disbanded by the 1930s.
 The monthon structure still had been influenced to public infrastructure until early twentieth century.